-An Update Installation changes the current system in real time.
-For example, if conflicting software is detected and you choose to remove that software, when the analysis step is complete, the conflicting
+For example, if conflicting software is detected and you choose to remove that software, when the analysis step is complete, the conflicting software has been removed, and it is no longer available in the current system even if the Update Installation is canceled.

-- software has been removed, and it is no longer available in the current system even if the Update is canceled. - 2 Load base operating system software An Update Installation installs the new version of software subsets that match the software subsets already installed on your system.
+- 3 An Update Installation installs the new version of the operating system software subsets that match the operating system software subsets already installed on your system.
 Additionally, all new mandatory software subsets that were introduced in the new version of the operating system are installed automatically.
 Optional software subsets are loaded only if they were installed previously.
-When all software subsets are installed successfully and verified, customized protected system files (files with a .new.. prefix) from the previous version of the operating system are merged automatically with the files provided by the new version of the operating system. - 3 Reboot with new generic kernel The system reboots using a copy of the generic kernel (/qenymunix) that is shipped with the new version of the operating system. - [4] Configure operating system software The new version of the operating system that was loaded in Step 2 is configured. - 5 Load WLS If the previous version of the operating system was installed with WLS software, the new versions of WLS subsets are loaded here. - 6 Configure WLS software If new versions of the WLS software subsets were loaded, they are configured here. - 7 Build tailored kernel A machine-specific kernel is built at this time.
-If you selected optional kernel components during the Analysis Phase, they are also built into this kernel. - 8 Final system reboot The system reboots with the newly-built tailored kernel.
+When all software subsets are installed successfully and verified, customized protected system files (files with a .new.. prefix) from the previous version of the operating system are merged automatically with the files provided by the new version of the operating system. - 4 If the Update Installation process found an installed hardware kit in Step 1, and it is not compatible with the new version of the operating system, the Update Installation process decides whether the next step is to bootlink the new hardware product or continue with the reboot of the new generic kernel.
+Refer to the Installation Guide -- Advanced Topics for a detailed description of the hardware product kit bootlink process. - 5 If a hardware product kit must be updated in order to function with the new version of the operating system, the hardware bootlink occurs (which is described in the Installation Guide -- Advanced Topics). - 6 The system reboots using a copy of the generic kernel (/genvmunix) that is shipped with the new version of the operating system.

+- 7 The new version of the operating system that was loaded in Step 3 is configured. - 8 If the previous version of the operating system was installed with WLS software, the new versions of WLS subsets are loaded here. - 9 If new versions of the WLS software subsets were loaded, they are configured here. - 10 The version of the hardware product kit that is compatible with the new version of the operating system is loaded here if the hardware kit was bootlinked in Step 5. - 11 The new version of the hardware product kit is configured.
+Refer to the Installation Guide -- Advanced Topics for more information. - 12 A machine-specific kernel is built at this time.
+If you selected optional kernel components during the Analysis Phase, they are also built into this kernel. - 13 The system reboots with the newly-built tailored kernel.
 The Update Installation is complete, and you can log in to the updated system.

-2.5 Update Installation Completion Time
+2.5 Completion Time

 Update Installations typically complete in 45 to 120 minutes.
-Actual time depends on your processor type, the number of software subsets to be updated, the type of media used to perform the Update (CD-ROM or remote server), the speed of your CD-ROM drive if you are using CD-ROM, and the volume of network traffic if you are using a remote server.
+Actual time depends on your processor type, the number of software subsets to be updated, the type of media used to perform the Update Installation (CD-ROM or remote server), the speed of your CD-ROM drive if you are using CD-ROM, and the volume of network traffic if you are using a remote server.

-Update Installation Procedures
+Update Installation Procedure

-The information in this chapter assumes that you are performing the Update Installation from CD-ROM.
-To invoke an Update Installation from a RIS server, refer to the Installation Guide - Advanced Topics for network boot instructions; then come back to this book for the actual procedure.
+The information in this chapter assumes that you are updating the system from a CD-ROM.
+To invoke an Update Installation from a RIS server, refer to the Installation Guide -- Advanced Topics for instructions on using a remote server; then come back to this manual for the remainder of the procedure.

-Summary of Update Installation Procedures:
+Summary of the Update Installation Procedure: